The Center of Excellence for UAS Research, Education, and Training

 and load cells.

-He also has worked heavily with UND UAS Center on UAS projects in ground based and airborne sense and avoid.
+variety of UAS efforts.
+He has worked heavily with UND UAS Center on UAS projects in ground based and airborne sense and

-Mr. Theisen brings to the team a solid knowledge base on radar meteorology including Doppler,
+Mr. Theisen brings to the team a solid knowledge base on UAS research and operations, as well as radar meteorology

-snowflake density characteristics, electromagnetic wave propagation, weather applications for
+radar data, snowflake density characteristics, electromagnetic wave propagation, weather applications for automobile and

 Ben Trapnell — Lead Associate Professor Center for UAS Research, Education and Training for John D. Odegard School of Aerospace Sciences